bowale01/Devops_Task/README.md

 can also choose to demonstrate anything else you think is useful to do with this application on a Kubernetes deployment, be creative and surprise us, but most importantly, have fun with the task.

 Tech stack to use:
     1. Kubernetes is the only requirement as a platform.
 To manage the deployment descriptors you can use any other tool you prefer as long as you can argue for it, can be a set of YAML files or a system like Helm or anything in between.
     2. GitHub.
 The application should be visible together with Kubernetes specs and Dockerfile in GitHub repository.
 You might be able to fork the project from one of the applications.
-Please keep Amboss as a name out of it, we don’t want to make it too easy for other candidates in the future =) Alternatively provide us with a ZipFile of your work.

 Applications set:
      1. It might be your own pet project application which could be accessed by HTTP or anything else you fancy deploying as long as it has a HTTP/REST interface, so can also be the Nginx Test site.
     2. Django app
-3. Node.js app (you need to correct npm commands in Dockerfile in this case) Follow-up questions that you can think about or answer already, but they also serve as an example of what you can expect as discussion in the follow-up
+    3. Node.js app (you need to correct npm commands in Dockerfile in this case)

+        Follow-up questions that you can think about or answer already, but they also serve as an example of what you can expect as discussion in the follow-up
         presentation:
            1. Where and how did you set up the Kubernetes cluster?
 Why did you consider this option?
 How would you handle the cluster setup next time you'll need a new one?
 2.
               How would you improve the application setup?
              a.
 Would you go with CI/CD pipeline?
 If so, which one?
              b.
 Would you template the setup?
-If so, which tool would you choose for that? c.
-How would you monitor the application?
+If so, which tool would you choose for that? c.How would you monitor the application?
 What kind of metrics would you choose and what monitoring system would you pick up?
           3. How would you scale the application setup across multiple regions?